Korean Translation Services

 Korean Subject Expertise

-translators able to translate for specific industry fields.
-All our korean translators in Malaysia, as well as our translators who work from Korea, have been thoroughly tested for their language skills, experience, language abilities and formal academic qualifications.
+We translate Korean to English and vice versa.
+All our Korean translators, as well as our translators who works for us on location from Seoul, Korea, have been thoroughly tested for their language skills, experience, language abilities and formal academic qualifications.

 Korean is a language primarily spoken on the Korean peninsula.
 However, there are large communities of ethnic Koreans outside of the peninsula where it is also used, including parts of the United States and in Japan.
 The Korean language has gained popularity due to advances in Korean technology, its pop culture influences, including in music, drama, and more.
 Moreover, the Korean language plays an integral part important in certain industries such as technology and beauty industry as many well-known companies, such as Samsung, Hyundai, and others, stems from South Korea.
 Our English to Korean translators have hands-on experience working with a number of corporations which enables them to apply valuable experience in their Korean translation work.

 Compared to Western languages, the Korean language can be quite different, both in terms of written and spoken characteristics.
 Grammatically, Korean word order follows subject, object, and verb, with the verb the only element required to form a grammatically correct sentence.
 This is similar to Japanese and the similarities between the two languages have given some scholars reason to argue that they perhaps stem from the same language family.
 However, Korean is considered a language isolate by most linguists, meaning that it did not emerge from another identified language family.
 Despite the uncertainty of it’s categorization, much of Korean vocabulary has stemmed from Chinese over the centuries due to long-term cultural contact.